nexoracle/utils/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/nexoracle/utils)](https://github.com/nexoracle/utils)

 <p align="center">
-  <h4>A comprehensive utility library containing a wide range of helpers, functions, modules, an HTTP client, and a lightweight web framework — all in one package.</h4>
+  <h4>A comprehensive utility library containing a wide range of helpers, functions, modules, an HTTP client, a Task Scheduler, and a lightweight web framework — all in one package.</h4>
 </p>

 </div>